meiy112/Java-Monster-Battle-Game/README.md

 - As a user, I want to be able to start my quiz game.
 - As a user, I want to be able to defeat randomly generated opponents by answering questions.
 - As a user, I want to be able to view, add, and remove questions in my quiz.
+- As a user, I want to be able to pause and unpause my quiz anytime it's running.
+- As a user, I want to be able to quit my quiz and return to menu mid-game.
-- As a user, I want to be able to have the option to save my quiz after playing over it once.
+- As a user, I want to be able to have the option to save the entire state of my quiz anytime.
-- As a user, I want to be able to have the option to load my saved quizzes from the menu.
+- As a user, I want to be able to have the option to load my saved quiz state from the menu.